Zyrix/RepData_PeerAssessment1/PA1_template.md

 steps_mean <- round(mean(steps), digits = 2)
 steps_median <- median(steps)
 ```
-mean of total number of steps taken per day: 9354.23
+Mean of total number of steps taken per day: 9354.23
-median of total number of steps taken per day: 10395
+Median of total number of steps taken per day: 10395

 ## What is the average daily activity pattern?